phawk/happi/README.md

 Happi is a fresh take on customer support.

-Our application code is open source, available under the GNU Affero General Public License.
-Follow the steps below to set up Happi on your own machine.
+Our core application is open source, as we believe this gives complete transparency to our use of your data and ensures we act with privacy and security at front of mind.

 ## Overview

-Happi is built primarily using the following technologies:
+Happi is built using the following technologies:
-- Ruby on Rails (ruby v3.0.2)
+- Ruby on Rails (using ruby v3.0.2)
-- Postgres database
+- PostgreSQL database
 - Hotwire/turbo for frontend tech, bundled using esbuild
 - TailwindCSS for styling
+- Sidekiq (and redis) for background jobs

 ## Development